 CLASSIC SPORTS SUNDAY Technically this isn’t a Ferrari only event, other makes are well represented in this fun, but exclusive concours event.
 Word had it, the event, held at the stunning Mar-A-Lago, was sold out.
 The field was bursting with many more exquisite automobiles this year.
 Must have been all those vintage Bentleys… yes I’m partial.

 Numerous vintage marques sparkled under the Florida sun, but the Ferraris were out in force.
 The entire weekend was perfect.
 Perfect weather, perfect mix of cars and perfect mix of friends new and old.

 Can you name these four vintage Ferraris?

-*You may notice I’m not mentioning the actual name of the event, because the organizer doesn’t see the value in blogs or social media so I’ll refrain from the plug.
+*You may notice I’m not mentioning the actual name of the event, because the organizer doesn’t see the value in my little blog or social media so I’ll refrain from the plug.